 Imagine incorporating an add about retirement funds, waistline products, or lingerie with a mobile game that has an adventurous or sporting plot, what do you think the lead gen results for this type of ad would look like?

-Take it or leave it, ads marketing like these are doomed to fail almost every time because the ad owner has failed to fulfil the prerequisite content marketing steps.
+Take it or leave it, ads marketing like these are doomed to fail almost every time because the ad owner has failed to fulfill the prerequisite content marketing steps.
 He won’t get the leads he desires because of the flaws in his planning.
 The major audiences of these types of games are most likely millennial and not just millennial, but guys.
 Unfortunately, teenage boys and male millennial alike don’t really do lingerie or trim down waistline; neither do they think so much about retirement plans just yet.

 What then, are these prerequisite steps that need to be addressed before applying ad marketing for lead generation?
 That is, what are the things you need to do before hitting the ad marketing button?